 Problem 1: App Overload

 Disparate apps and social networks make it especially hard for parents to find out what they really want to know: how their child is doing.
-These different social media channels, combined with different apps, pages, emails and websites can ironically end up fracturing the K-12 community, rather than bringing it together.
+These different social media channels, combined with different apps, pages, emails, calendars, and websites can ironically end up fracturing the K-12 community, rather than bringing it together.

 Problem 2: Privacy